What is Velositol?

 Formulation Note: the Amylopectin adds carb(s) to the label

 If using 2g Velositol, we are told that the manufacturer must add 2g carbohydrates to the label due to the amylopectin starch.
-This is one reason why Olympus Labs Superior Protein is a bit higher in carbs (the other reason being that they include rice cereal in most flavors).
+This is one reason why Velositol-based proteins have a bit more carbs.
 It also leads us to believe that BN Labs is only using 1g Velositol in theirs to keep carbs low and protein-by-weight ratio high.

 Long story short?